 - FMM visitor’s permit or Temporary Resident Visa

-- Proof of Mexican auto insurance.
+- Proof of Mexican auto insurance

-In the past, Banjercito used to place a sticker on your windshield indicating that the car had a temporary import permit.
+In the past, Banjercito used to place a sticker on your windshield indicating that the car had a temporary vehicle import permit.
 They did away with this in 2020.
 Now, you just have your TIP on your email and a printed copy.
 If you still have the sticker in place, leave it there.
 When you cancel your TIP, someone will remove it for you.

-How to Cancel a Temporary Import Permit
+How to Cancel a Temporary Vehicle Import Permit

 You’ll get your deposit back if you followed all of the rules.
 The deposit is refunded in the same form that it was received.
 If you paid by card, they’ll refund the deposit on your card within a couple of days.
 If you paid by cash, you’ll get cash back.

-What if You Don’t Cancel the TIP?
+What if You Don’t Cancel the Temporary Importation Permit?

 If you don’t cancel your TIP, you will never be able to get another one or drive into Mexico again.
-You can only have one TIP at a time and it is tied to your name.
+This is because you can only have one vehicle permit at a time and it is tied to your name.
 If you try to apply for another, you will be denied.
 In addition, nobody else will be able to get a TIP for the vehicle you were driving because the TIP is also tied to the VIN of that vehicle.
 Of course, you will also lose your deposit.

 If you sold the vehicle or it was destroyed in an accident, there is a way to cancel the TIP.
 This involves paying a fee to Mexico’s treasury department (Hacienda).

-Violating the TIP
+Overstaying the TIP

 When you apply for a Temporary Resident Visa, you receive a sticker in your passport.
 Within 30 days of your arrival in Mexico, you must visit an immigration office, fill out some paperwork, and exchange your visa sticker for a temporary resident card.
 It often takes a couple of weeks or more for the card to be processed.

 If you apply for a TIP before receiving your temporary resident card, the TIP will only be valid for 30 days.
-Before the 30 days are up, you must visit a customs office (Aduana) and submit a copy of your NUT, a copy of your passport, and a letter that explains that your temporary resident card is being processed.
+Before the 30 days are up, you must visit a Mexican customs office (Aduana) and submit a copy of your NUT, a copy of your passport, and a letter that explains that your temporary resident card is being processed.

-Once your temporary resident card arrives, you must return to the customs office with your card and a copy of the front and back of it.
+Once your temporary resident card arrives, you must return to the customs office with your temporary resident card and a copy of the front and back of it.
 The customs officer will extend your TIP so that it remains valid for the duration of your Temporary Resident Permit.
 In most cases, this is one year.

-If your temporary resident card arrives before the 30 days are up, you can make one visit to the customs office.
+If your temporary resident card arrives before the 30 days are up, you can make one visit to the Mexican customs office.
 Bring your temporary resident card, a copy of it, and a letter explaining that you have received your temporary resident card.
 If you apply for your temporary resident card as soon as you arrive, you should receive it in less than 30 days.
 This saves you a trip.
-The customs official will make the necessary changes to your TIP.
+The customs official will make the necessary changes to your vehicle permit.

 If you skip this step, you aren’t breaking the law but you will forfeit your deposit.
-I have read that when you apply for your TIP online before exchanging your Temporary Resident Visa sticker for a card, you get 180 days to visit a customs office and extend the TIP.
+I have read that when you apply for your TIP online before exchanging your Temporary Resident Visa sticker for a card, you get 180 days to visit a Mexican customs office and extend the TIP.
 This gives you more time to get your documents in order.
 If this is true, it’s a major advantage of applying online.
-I have not been able to verify this though.
+I have not been able to verify this.

 To avoid this whole hassle, you could go to Mexico without your vehicle, wait for your temporary resident card, then return to pick your vehicle up.
 In this case, you would apply for the TIP with your temporary resident card.
 You’ll automatically receive the TIP.
 It will have the same expiration date as your temporary resident visa.

 A Note About the Sonora Only TIP

-- You cannot cancel your TIP inside of Mexico, Mexican consulate, or online.
+- You cannot cancel your TIP inside of Mexico, at a Mexican consulate, or online.
 The only place you can cancel a TIP is at Banjercito offices near the border when you exit Mexico at the end of your trip.